• Skip to primary navigation

 Similar to USB cable charging, you need to wait till the battery is fully charged.

 As mentioned, most wireless charging pads have an LED indicator for charging status.
-For example, on Samsung wireless charging pads, red means charging, green (blue) means charged.
+For example, on Samsung wireless charging pads, red means charging, and green (blue) means charged.

 Step 4: Remove Galaxy S10 from the wireless charging pad